fed/blog/src/pages/blog/links-vs-buttons.md

 ---
-title: Interacting with links and buttons
+title: Choosing between links and buttons
 date: 2024-03-05
 spoiler:
     A discussion on the purpose, semantics, states and default behaviours of buttons and links, and how choosing the wrong one can impact